PTO Accrual Calculator

 Divide your annual PTO hours by the number of pay periods per year for per-period accrual (e.g., 80 ÷ 26 ≈ 3.08 hours per biweekly period).
 For per-hour-worked accrual, divide annual PTO by your annual hours worked (e.g., 80 ÷ 2,080 ≈ 0.0385 hours per hour).
 Use the calculator above to try different methods and see a full-year breakdown.

-Per pay period accrual gives you a fixed amount of PTO each pay period (e.g., 4.6 hours every two weeks).
+Per pay period accrual gives you a fixed amount of PTO each pay period (e.g., about 3.08 hours every two weeks on 80 annual hours and biweekly pay).
 Per hour worked accrual ties PTO to the hours you actually work—common for part-time or variable schedules.
 Both can add up to the same annual total; the method affects when and how you earn it.

 Check your offer letter, employee handbook, or HR portal.
 Many employers offer 10–15 days (80–120 hours) per year for full-time employees, with increases based on tenure.

 Yes.
 Accrual math is the same regardless of state.
-State laws mainly affect whether unused PTO must be paid out at termination and whether use-it-or-lose-it is allowed—use the main PTO calculator or PTO payout calculator for state-specific payout rules.
+State laws mainly affect whether unused PTO must be paid out at termination and whether use-it-or-lose-it is allowed—use our PTO payout calculator for state-specific payout rules when you leave a job.